grampae/pypigeon/README.md

 ## Rogue pypi server
+Pypigeon allows an attacker to inject Python code into the requested package as well as to host tooling that could prove useful during a Red team engagement.

-You need to setup the host this is on with a valid cert and point to it in the script.
+You will need to provide a valid cert and point to it in the script.
 ```
 usage: pypigeon.py [-h] -p PORT [-ua] [-f FPAYLOAD] [-c CPAYLOAD] [-l LPAC]